0nix/ggj21/twine/scriptstuff.md

 "I w-was forcing myself, really.
 I knew you had a bad going these past few days I wanted to give you something."
 Nadine says with tinge of nervousness.

 "Oh darling, You shouldn't do that.
-I'm in the mood, t-t-though that's fine.
+I'm in the mood, though that's fine.
 That's fine.
 You know what, that's ok.
 That's f-f-fine."
 Hassel responds, first annoyed, then conciliatory.
-"Let's just sleep then, I have deal with that bastard Kleiner tomorrow."
+"Let's just sleep then, I have deal with that b-b-bastard Kleiner tomorrow."

 No more activity to report past this hour.